The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 The company that produces Kanzis, Greenstar Kanzi Europe, holds exclusive rights to its production.
 This way of producing and growing apples is relatively new.
 Companies funnel resources into producing the best new apples, which are then marketed to consumers by the company.
 Apple companies can afford to spend money on developing varieties since they know they have exclusive rights to sell them.
 Many flavorful and superior new varieties have been created through this method, including Kanzis, good compliments to some of the older varieties of heritage apples that were discovered by chance.

 Belgium is the first home of the Kanzi apple.
 It was introduced by the company Greenstar Kanzi Europe to the European market in 2004.
 Production of Kanzis has steadily increased; they are grown mainly in Western Europe, particularly the Netherlands, and Australia.
-They are not yet licensed to be grown in the United States.

 People have spotted Kanzi Apples using the Specialty Produce app for iPhone and Android.